 - A look inside the Advanced Manufacturing Training Centre in Coventry.

-A gateway to really useful and wide-ranging information for students and teachers, including advice on apprenticeships and careers, stories about successful engineers and role descriptions.
-An interactive presentation for 11–14s explains:
+A gateway to really useful and wide-ranging information for students and teachers, including advice on apprenticeships and careers, stories about successful engineers and role descriptions in the fields of food, medicine, music, computing, space, sport, electronics, energy, film and television, green engineering, and construction.
+An interactive presentation for 11–14s explains:.

 - What engineering is